pymc-devs/pymc/sphinxdocs/tutorial.rst

     <pymc.distributions.Poisson 'D[110]' at 0x4ba46d0>]

 Here :math:`r` is an array of means for each year of data, allocated according to the location of the switchpoint.
-Each element in :math:`D` is a Poisson Stochastic, irrespective of whether the observation was missing or not.
+Each element in :math:`disasters` is a Poisson Stochastic, irrespective of whether the observation was missing or not.
 The difference is that actual observations are data Stochastics (``observed=True``), while the missing values are non-data Stochastics.
 The latter are considered unknown, rather than fixed, and therefore estimated by the MCMC algorithm, just as unknown model parameters.

 In this example, we have manually generated the masked array for illustration.
 In practice, the ``Impute`` function will mask arrays automatically, replacing all ``None`` values with Stochastics.
 Hence, only the original data array needs to be passed.